kyongdok0906/labelme/README.md

 # Guide Labelme
 ## 1. Setting
-The python must to install on system
+The python must to install on system.  python  > v 3.

 The python can download in <a href="https://www.python.org/downloads/">here</a> .